lloydlobo/lloydlobo/README.md

 <h2> 🏂 &nbsp;About me :</h3>

 <p>
 		Hi, I am Lloyd Lobo, a software engineer from India.
-I am enthusiastic about the best web development technologies.</br>See what I am <a target="_blank" rel="noopener noreferrer" href="https://www.polywork.com/lloydlobo">up to now</a>:
+I am enthusiastic about the best web development technologies.
+See what I am <a target="_blank" rel="noopener noreferrer" href="https://www.polywork.com/lloydlobo">up to now</a>:
 </p>
 <p>
 <ul>
 	<li>🤝 &nbsp;Looking to <a target="_blank" rel="noopener noreferrer"
 		href="https://lloydlobo.hashnode.dev/collaborate">collaborate</a> and become more participatory in the community</li>
-	<li>💗 &nbsp;Enjoy writing `code` and tinkering with it</li>
+	<li>💗 &nbsp;Enjoy <code>coding</code> and documenting about it</li>
 	<li>📚 &nbsp;Currently learning Javascript</li>
 	<li>💬 &nbsp;Ask me about anything <a target="_blank" rel="noopener noreferrer"
 			href="https://github.com/lloydlobo/lloydlobo/discussions">here</a></li>